VAIOT/payback-contract/README.md

     <li>Handling of inactive accounts with an inactivity limit.</li>
 </ul>

-For full functionality and method descriptions, refer to the source code documentation.
+For full functionality and method descriptions, refer to the source code.

 ## Deployment